top of page

 Peak 7 is no place for beginners.
 It’s a no-fuss, all-action slope with a few dining options.
 While not as high as Peak 8, Peak 7’s summit is just shy of 12,700 feet tall.
 From Peak 7, skiers can reach several SuperChairs and gain access to Peak 8.

 Peak 9 features something for everyone.
-You can find it all at this base- rentals, lessons, dining, and shopping.
+You can find it all at this base- equipment, lessons, dining, and shopping.
 Skiers at all levels can start their day here and enjoy the skiing experience at the Village and Beaver Run base areas.
 Mogul lovers should also head to Peak 9 for a taste of Breckenridge’s most extreme skiing trails, the Peerless.

 Breckenridge’s other Peaks, 6 and 10, are not bases but offer a lot of adventure and challenge.
 Peak 6- only accessible from Peak 7- is a captivating, above-the-treeline experience for the most seasoned skiers.
 Peak 10 is also a maze of advanced trails delivering a variety of terrain, from glades to moguls.